COVID-19 Operations Plan FAQs

 Coastal Carolina University has established COVID-19 infection containment measures to ensure a rapid response to COVID-19 positive cases on campus.
 CCU’s procedures for quarantine and isolation align with the CDC and SCDHEC guidance.

 Below you will find frequently asked questions and detailed answers about Coastal Carolina University’s operation plans as we move forward with the academic school year amidst the pandemic.
 Each section is broken up by subject of the questions.

-COVID-19 viral testing will be available through Student Health Services (SHS).
-SHS offers close-contact/symptom-based COVID-19 testing to students, faculty, and staff via its partnership with LabCorp (test results in 5 to 7 days).
+Yes, COVID-19 viral testing is available through Student Health Services (SHS).
+SHS offers close-contact/symptom-based COVID-19 rapid, molecular point-of-care testing to students, faculty, and staff with test results provided during the appointment.
+Specimen collection is painless using a swab of the nasal turbinates.
+SHS also has a partnership with LabCorp for off-site testing for COVID-19, Nucleic Acid Amplification (test results in 2-4 days).
 To make an appointment, visit the Student Health Services webpage or call 843-349-6543.

 Communicating a positive COVID-19 test or a COVID-19 close contact exposure